LeeTuah/lighting_in_opengl/README.md

 ### Building the Project
 Once you have cloned the repository and installed the prerequisites, navigate to the root directory of the project in your terminal and build it using:
+(Note: If you are on Windows then use the MSYS2 UCRT64 compiler as it better for it)

 ```bash
 make